jcbradbury/jcbradbury.github.io/_pages/towbd.md

 author_profile: true
 ---

-My book **This One Will Be Different: False Promises and Fiscal Realities of Publicly Funded Stadiums** will be released on July 31, 2026.
-I will post links to bookseller pages as they appear.
+My book **This One Will Be Different: False Promises and Fiscal Realities of Publicly Funded Stadiums** will be released on August 21, 2026.

 <div style="display: flex; align-items: flex-start; gap: 20px; flex-wrap: wrap;">